 Even though the journey to Trostburg Castle is a tad tiring, the walk is quite enjoyable.
-You’ll pass through meadows and forests with plenty of places to take a breather, snap photos and admire the winding Isarco river below and the stronghold towering over it.
+You’ll pass through meadows and forests with plenty of places to take a breather and admire the winding Isarco river below and the stronghold towering over it.

-Just above the village off the castle road also sits a farm overlooking the valley.
+Just above the village, off the castle road, also sits a farm overlooking the valley.
 Here, we made some new friends of the hoofed kind.
-We’re normally not envious of jackasses, but the view these guys soak in every day makes one conclude that being a jackass in South Tyrol isn’t such a bad thing.
+We’re normally not envious of jackasses, but the view these guys enjoy every day makes one conclude that being a jackass in South Tyrol isn’t such a bad thing.

 Of Stone & Mountain

-Trostburg Castle began its commanding presence over the Valle Isarco in the 12th century.
+Trostburg Castle began its regal dominance over the Valle Isarco in the 12th century.
 Stone and rubble left behind by ancient glaciers and rivers in the area became Trostburg’s building blocks.
 For us, the mastery of stone and chisel by medieval masons is always awe-inspiring to witness.

 In the late 1970s, after Lord Tyrol bravely fell the last dragon over the skies of South Tyrol, Trostburg Castle was open to the public.
 Okay, not all of that last sentence is true.
 Dragons died out in the 1950s, but the castle did indeed begin welcoming public tours in 1977.